The West Gray District #4 school students are shown here in 1918-19.

 Digital Maine Repository has many annual reports for many Maine communities.
 Teachers, instructors, parents, and students throughout Maine can search for their digitized town reports going back many years for many communities.
 This link will take you to the digitized annual reports for Cumberland (Gray annual reports are not available digitized in the DMR yet).

 I acquired the Gray, Maine Annual Town Reports for the years, 1921, 22, 24, 25, 26, 28, & 29.
-I was in search of clarifying information about the name and location of the junior high school in Gray, prior to the Hancock School opening.
+I was in search of clarifying information about the name and location of the junior high school in Gray, before the Hancock School opening.
 The building that was formerly the Hancock School is now the Gray Public Library.
 Information I garnered before mentioned that the Hancock School as a Junior High had opened in 1920.
 So, I thought if I read through the Town of Gray Annual Reports through the 1920s, there might be some reference to the name and location of the previous junior high school in Gray.
 Much to my surprise, there is no mention of Hancock School in any of the Town Reports I acquired.
 In the Town Reports, some reference to the "Laboratory" building, next to the Pennell Institute High School, hosting junior high school classes.

 Starting in the early 1920s, Gray started discussing the consolidation of the rural one-room schoolhouses and transitioning those students to a central location in the village of Gray.
 Read the superintendent's report below.